tabreturn/thonny-py5mode/README.md

    ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/04.02-install-plug-in.png)

-5. When you've restarted Thonny, select *py5 > Activate py5 mode for Thonny* (this'll download and extract JDK-11 into the Thonny user-config directory (`~/.config/Thonny` on Linux).
+5. When you've restarted Thonny, select *py5 > Activate py5 mode for Thonny* -- this will download and extract JDK-11 into the Thonny user-config directory (`~/.config/Thonny` on Linux).
+You'll have to activate this mode when you want to use py5 (but the download only happens on the first occasion).

    ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/05.01-activate-py5-mode.png)

-   NOTE: Thonny will appear to freeze for a while as it carries out this task (the plug-in needs a proper progress indicator) --
+   NOTE: Thonny will appear to freeze for a while when it's downloading JDK (the plug-in needs a proper progress indicator) --

    ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/05.02-jdk-download.png)

-   But, you'll be notified once it's done.
+   But, you'll be notified once the download is done.

    ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/05.03-jdk-ready.png)

 <!--
-5. When you've restarted Thonny, select *py5 > py5 mode for portable Thonny* (this'll download and extract JDK-11 into `thonny/jdk-11` and set `JAVA_HOME` to that path).
+5. When you've restarted Thonny, select *py5 > Activate py5 mode for Thonny* -- this will download and extract JDK-11 into the Thonny user-config directory (`~/.config/Thonny` on Linux).
+You'll have to activate this mode every time you want to use py5 (but the download only happens on the first occasion).

    ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/portable-05.01-activate-py5-mode.png)